Rutgers School of Communication and Information: History

 2009 Name changed from School of Communication, Information and Library Studies to School of Communication and Information.

 Academic departments

+The interim dean of the School of Communications and Information is Mark Aakhus.

 Communication

 Students and faculty in the Department of Communication study the nature and effects of communication on individuals, social groups, and society, including the ways in which communication is practiced in everyday life and the choices about communication that affect individuals and their situation.
 This program was founded as an undergraduate program in 1971.

 Organizational communication, mediated communication, language and social interaction, and interpersonal communication are primary areas of faculty research with change, collaboration, culture, health, gender, globalization, identity, leadership, persuasion, policy, and relationship development prominent problem-centered research foci across areas.